 April 1, 2015

-A multi-level conservation project, which aims to protect the largest remaining population of wild chimpanzees on the Foutah Djallon-Bafing River (FDBR) region in Guinea, West Africa has won this year’s St Andrews Prize for the Environment.
-At a ceremony at the University of St Andrews today, Christophe Boesch from the Wild Chimpanzee Foundation (WCF), and director at the Max Planck Institute for Evolutionary Anthropology, was presented with the winning prize of $100,000 USD.
+A multi-level conservation project, which aims to protect the largest remaining population of wild chimpanzees in the Foutah Djallon-Bafing river region in Guinea, West Africa has won this year’s St Andrews Prize for the Environment.
+At a ceremony at the University of St Andrews, Christophe Boesch from the Wild Chimpanzee Foundation, and director at the Max Planck Institute for Evolutionary Anthropology, was presented with the winning prize of $100,000 USD.